strexx/IoT-NodeMCU/README.md

 - Open up your Arduino editor which you have downloaded earlier if you haven't already done that.

 - Next we need to install the necessary driver so the Arduino software can work with the NodeMCU board.
-1. Go to Arduino > Preferences (in the menubar) and add the following link at the "Additional Boards Manager URLs".
+1. Go to Arduino > Preferences (in the menubar)

 ![Arduino-preferences](https://raw.githubusercontent.com/sennykalidien/EW/master/iot/week-3/readme/arduino-navigate-settings.png)

+Add the following link at the "Additional Boards Manager URLs".

 ```
 http://arduino.esp8266.com/stable/package_esp8266com_index.json